PurpleBooth/readable-name-generator/README.md

 Download the [latest
 release](https://github.com/PurpleBooth/readable-name-generator/releases)
 and run it.
-There are no packages currently.
-I put mine on the path for convenience.
+I install it with homebrew.
 Or you could use docker.

 ### Homebrew